Yaksheetha33/Leaf-Disease-Detection-/README.md

 # Leaf-Disease-Detection-
-xplainable Multimodal Deep Learning System for Animal Emotion Recognition A cutting-edge AI framework that combines audio, visual, and biometric data to recognize and explain animal emotions in real-time.
+Explainable Multimodal Deep Learning System for Animal Emotion Recognition A cutting-edge AI framework that combines audio, visual, and biometric data to recognize and explain animal emotions in real-time.
 Built with transformer-based models, multimodal fusion, and explainable AI (XAI) powered by GPT-4.

 Overview

 Animal emotion recognition is a growing field with applications in veterinary medicine, animal welfare, and human-animal interaction.
 Traditional unimodal approaches (only audio or only images) often fail in noisy, dynamic environments.
 This project introduces a multimodal deep learning system that integrates: